U.S. SEC examining Musk's tweets on taking Tesla private: WSJ

 “They’re being bombarded with questions that we don’t think are as relevant to the long-term value of the company,” said Sam Korus, an analyst for ARK Investment Management, which had 443,874 Tesla shares as of June 30.
 Korus said he would need more details from Musk to judge whether a buyout offer would be practical and at what price it would be attractive.

-Musk has been under intense pressure this year to turn his money-losing, debt-laden company into a profitable higher-volume manufacturer, a prospect that has sent Tesla’s valuation higher than that of GM.
+Musk has been under intense pressure this year to turn his company into a profitable higher-volume manufacturer, a prospect that has sent Tesla’s valuation higher than that of GM.

 The company is still working its way out of what Musk called “production hell” at its home factory in Fremont, California, where a series of manufacturing challenges delayed the ramp-up of production of its new Model 3 sedan, on which the company’s profitability rests.

-Going private is one way to avoid scrutiny by the public market as Musk and the company tackle those challenges.
 Musk has feuded publicly with regulators, critics, short sellers and reporters, and some analysts suggested that less transparency would be welcomed by Musk.

 The six board members who issued the statement on Wednesday included James Murdoch, chief executive of Twenty-First Century Fox Inc (FOXA.O) and Brad Buss, who was the chief financial officer of solar panel maker SolarCity until it was bought by Tesla in 2016.